Derek-Wen/DSC180A-Q1-FinalProject/README.md

 To run sunny.py, you need specifically structured JSON file.
 The JSON file will have 2 main item(OH and UG) and each should be the list of 5 different pole and within each pole, there should be 'loc' for lat and long 'heading' for heading direction of the image.

 ### Additional Files

-No additional files are needed as the files needed have already been added to the repository.
-The files below is needed in order to run `scripts/collect_images.py`:
+The files below are needed in order to run `scripts/collect_images.py`:
 * `joshua_structures.json`
 * `kevin_structures.json`
 * `jonathan_structures.json`
 * `structure_coordinates.json`

+However, files needed have already been added to the repository.

 ## Setup